alekdavis/PlexBackup/README.md

 If a previous backup does not exist, the `Continue` mode will behave just like the `Backup` mode.
 When running in the `Continue` mode for backup jobs that use compression, the script will skip the folders that already have the corresponding archive files.
 For the `Robocopy` backup, the `Continue` mode will syncronize the existing backup archive with the Plex application data files.

 In all cases, before performing a backup or restore operation, PlexBackup will stop all Plex Windows services along with the Plex Media Server process.
 After the script completes the operation, it will restart them.
 You can use the `Shutdown` switch to tell the script not to restart the Plex Media Server process.
+The script will not run if the Plex Media Server is not active.
+To execute the script when Plex Media Server is not running, use the `Inactive` switch, but make sure you know what you are doing.

 ### Plex Windows Registry key
 To make sure PlexBackup saves and restores the right registry key, run it under the same account as Plex Media Server runs.
 The registry key will be backed up every time a backup job runs.
 If the backup folder does not contain the backup registry key file, the Plex registry key will not be imported on a restore.